Team Fortress Comics: #2: "Unhappy Returns"

-Hale reunites with his ex-lover and former adventuring partner Mags to defeat Gray.
+Hale reunites with his ex-lover and former adventuring partner, Maggie (Mags), to defeat Gray.
 Demoman and Soldier rescue Scout and Spy from hanging for their mercenary activities in the town of Teufort, New Mexico.
 Pauling finds a birth certificate for Helen, the Administrator, at the Teufort library and destroys it.

 #3: "A Cold Day in Hell"

-Soldier, Scout, and Pyro track Heavy to the Dzhugdzhur Mountains in Siberia, where his family has been hiding from the authorities for years.
-Heavy's sister Zhanna falls in love with Soldier, and the family decides to end their exile and travel the world once Heavy is paid for the job.
-Gray Mann hires Team Classic, led by the Classic Heavy and recently joined by the modern Medic, to take down the Administrator.
+Soldier, Scout, and Pyro track Heavy to the Dzhugdzhur Mountains in Siberia, where his family has been hiding from the authorities for years after escaping a gulag.
+Heavy's sister Zhanna falls in love with Soldier, and the family decides to end their exile to travel the world.
+Gray Mann hires the Team Fortress Classic mercenaries, led by the Classic Heavy and recently joined by the Team Fortress 2 Medic, to take down the Administrator.

 #4: "Blood in the Water"

 The team travels to Australia, which has been left in disarray by the recent loss of their natural Australium veins.
 Heavy and Scout run into Hale and Mags, Soldier, Zhanna, and Spy steal a submarine, and Pauling and Demoman track down Sniper.
 Pauling reveals to Sniper that he is one of the sole survivors of New Zealand, a Krypton-like lost civilization beneath the Pacific Ocean that is home to the last unclaimed Australium cache.
 The team travels there, only to find Sniper's irresponsible birth parents had squandered the entire cache with no knowledge of the material's power.
-Team Classic attacks, shooting the Sniper and capturing the others.
+Team Fortress Classic attacks, fatally shooting the Sniper and capturing the others.

 #5: "Old Wounds"

 The team is taken to Gray's private island for interrogation.
 The Classic Heavy turns on Gray, ripping the life-extending machine out of his spine and leaving him to die with the prisoners.
 Soldier and Zhanna break out and rescue Pauling, however not until after she is tricked into revealing the Administrator's location.
 Gray warns her the Administrator's plans for the Australium are likely far worse than his, but she dismisses this as he expires.

-Medic revives the Sniper with science, explaining he only joined Team Classic for the medical funding, and is reprimanded by the Classic Heavy after Sniper escapes.
-Classic Heavy reactivates Gray's robot army, including a new type of robot designed to siphon out the trace amounts of Australium found in Australian people's bloodstreams.
+Medic revives the Sniper with science, explaining he only joined Team Classic for funding his experiments, and is reprimanded by the Classic Heavy after Sniper escapes.
+Classic Heavy reactivates Gray's robot army, including a new type of robot designed to siphon out the trace amounts of Australium found in Australian people's bloodstreams (alongside their blood itself).